 Later on, when I was old enough to go on holidays and other adventures myself, I would create lovely shots of landscapes and animals.
 Nothing serious yet, but I really loved taking pictures of mountains, lakes, flowers, and oceans.
 It was a really exciting time waiting at the photography shop to develop my pictures.

 Yes, I admit, I grew up in the 80s.
-The era when cassette tapes were popular, and you had to develop the camera roll at the photographers’ store.
+In the era when cassette tapes were popular, you had to develop the camera roll at the photographers’ store.

 First DSLR Camera

 My very first DSLR camera was the Nikon D5200 with an 18-55mm VR lens.
 It was a pretty big investment at that time, but boy, what fun I had.
 You could find me lying flat on my belly at every mushroom I found in the woods and parks close to my home.

 I read everything I could find about photography and editing software and took a beginner and advanced digital photography course in my hometown.
 I got my first job, a photo shoot for a personal fitness instructor.